- Ph. D., in Elementary Education, University of Georgia, 2011

 Poststructural Qualitative Methodology

-Sarah Bridges-Rhoads is an assistant professor of literacy in the Department of Early Childhood Education.
+Sarah Bridges-Rhoads is an assistant professor of literacy in the Department of Early Childhood and Elementary Education.
 Her research interests are informed by poststructural theories of language, subjectivity, power, and knowledge.
 She studies how qualitative researchers, teacher educators, and literacy teachers conceptualize and enact writing in the postmodern age.
 Her current projects focus on how the writing subject is produced in qualitative research and literacy education.
 She has publications in a number of journals including Qualitative Inquiry, The International Review of Qualitative Research, Cultural Studies, Critical Methodologies and Language Arts.
 Sarah teaches doctoral seminars in scholarly writing and qualitative methodology as well as undergraduate courses in writing and reading pedagogies.
 In her classes, she focuses on how formats, modalities, and media impact meaning.

 Bridges-Rhoads, S. and Van Cleave, J. (forthcoming, 2014).
 “Pursuing responsibility: Writing and citing the subject in qualitative research.”
 Qualitative Inquiry.